 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Montezuma's center, with charming old wood houses, itinerant artists, and vivid street life has an almost Caribbean flair and feels like the
+Montezuma's center, with charming old wood houses, itinerant artists and vivid street life has an almost Caribbean flair and feels like the

-open-air living room of the community where a continuous mellow party takes place.
+open-air living room of the community.

 Within easy walking distance are restaurants, beaches and hotels in Montezuma, which also include many budget lodgings in hostels and cabinas.
 Newer and more upscale accommodations are mostly situated in the area uphill from Montezuma.
 See: Montezuma Map with Hotels